Strengthened account security through a seamless multi-factor authentication workflow

 Improve account protection while keeping the experience simple and familiar

-Adapt the internal MFA pattern to the client’s white-label branding
+Adapt the internal multi-factor authentication pattern to the client’s white-label branding

 Maintain consistency across web and mobile